seryckd/seryckd.github.io/about.md

     </li>
 </ul>

-Darren Seryck lives in Ontario, Canada.
+<i>Darren Seryck lives in Ontario, Canada.
 He gets very interested in things that normal people wouldn't (at least according to his wife, a very normal person) and then just as suddenly loses interest and switches to other things.
-Hence he tends to accumulate a lot of what most people would call junk and he calls 'useful things waiting for a purpose'.
+Hence he tends to accumulate a lot of what most people would call junk and he calls 'useful things waiting for a purpose'.</i>

-Just for fun, I posted the above into ChatGPT and asked it to generate an image of me.
+I wrote the above for the first post some years ago.
+But how accurate is it?
+I posted the above into a generic text-to-image AI tool and asked it to generate a picture of the person in the text.

 {% img src="aboutme.jpg" align="center" caption="me!" size="halfsize" %}